BluRosie/hgss-monexpansion/README.md

 ### make all the mon cries
 currently, the sound directory contains wav files of each of the pokemon gens 1-5.  edit as you please

+note that 494 and up are going to be 544 and up to represent their index numbers in this game.  just add 50 to gen 5 mons

 run scripts\makecries.bat in the root directory

 copy gs_sound_data.sdat from the rawdata folder.  this is slightly modified gs_sound_data that has spaces for pokemon up to index 900

-using nitro studio 2 (the tool by gota7), open the sdat file and the "Wave Archive" folder and replace WAVE_ARC_PV544 and up with each new cry sdat
+using nitro studio (the tool by gota7), open the sdat file and the "Wave Archive" folder and replace WAVE_ARC_PV544 and up with each new cry swar for example, WAVE_ARC_PV544 is going to be 544.swar in the swar folder that was created in the sound/ directory

-in the future, i will provide one with all the pokemon that have data.
+in the future, i will provide one with all the pokemon that have data

 credits to Barro, ProfessorDoktorGamer, and Gota7 for swav2swar, wav2sav, and nitro studio respectively